We received a wonderful article from Lamps and Lights’ customer Dan Child. Here’s his story of the ‘making of a lamp’ …

 Before my parts arrived I had prepared each cloche by sanding down the base and coating in a rich brown varnish.
 I left the finish a little imperfect to age the parts.
 I also used a household bleach to remove the butterfly motifs printed on the glass covers.
 When my parts arrived from Lamps and Lights I was able to measure up to ensure I could feed my electrical cables in through the bottom of the base, and grooved out a channel to allow the cable to exit from the side of the base.
 After wiring up the plugs and switches, I wired in the light fittings and screwed them to the bases.

-What a great ‘successful’ project, thanks for sending in to us this Dan !
+What a great ‘successful’ project, thanks for sending us this Dan !